hackclub/hackclub/workshops/memory_game/README.md

 ![clickable](https://cloud-fmitdekvd.vercel.app/0removeevent.gif)

-So we have to remove the "click" eventListener of the matched pairs.
+So we have to remove the "click" event listener of the matched pairs.
 The [removeEventListener()](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener) method removes from the EventTarget an event listener previously registered.

 ```javascript
 else if (cardsClicked[0] === cardsClicked[1]) {